batuhanipek05/Reddit-Comment-Collecter/README.md

 # Reddit-Comment-Collecter
-Collects Questions and Answers from r/askreddit with praw, psaw libraries and collected data in raw format
+Collects Questions and Answers from r/askreddit with praw, psaw libraries

 Code may not work due to error in PushiftAPI